 Moreover, accessing the database can influence the basic application, as a complex or frequent data synchronization operation can significantly degrade the entire database performance resulting in basic application instability and failures.

 We’ve named only some drawbacks of a database based integration of two systems.
 If you consider multiple applications integrated using a shared database the problems grow exponentially.

 Originally, most IT systems where data oriented.
-The entire design started from the design of a database structure.
+The entire design started with the design of a database structure.
 Such a structure used to be a solid, hard to change, heavily normalized foundation of the entire application.
 It is not like that anymore.
-The design used to start from a domain model (expressed in object oriented notation).
+The design used to start from a domain model (expressed in object-oriented notation).
 Today it moves even further towards user behavior analysis – from the modeling of data structures (nouns) to modeling of functions and behaviors (commands and events).

 Contemporary applications use a database on their own, rarely assuming other applications will access it directly for integration purposes.
 A developer adapts the database structure to a task/new functionality he is to deliver “yesterday”, so he does not care about an integration module accessing HIS database in an unsupported, not covered by the license or even illegal way.

 The number of legacy applications that publish their database schema changelog is decreasing.
 Even though such a document can be generated automatically, the cost of tracing the changes, analyzing the potential impact and implementing the fixes on the client side is horribly high and time-consuming (delaying the deployment of a new version).